hackclub/hackclub/workshops/custom_link_shortener/README.md

    *  It will take you a new Repl environment with a [NodeJS](https://www.w3schools.com/nodejs/) configuration.
 NodeJS is essentially Javascript for servers.
 It will allow us to manage our database and frontend web pages easily.

 3. Delete all of the code existing in `index.js`.
 Your Repl environment should only have 1 file and no code in that file.
-We will be coding in scratch.
+We will be coding from scratch.
 Here is a reference of how everything should look like:

    ![Deleting the code existing](https://cloud-53f8aawmx.vercel.app/0screenshot_taken_by_shrey_on_11-11-2020_at_21.11__48_.gif)